Columbiana County, Ohio: Politics

 Unlike most counties in Northeast Ohio, Columbiana County has been predominantly Republican throughout most of its history.
 In only eight elections from 1856 to the present has a Democratic Party candidate won the county, the most recent being Bill Clinton in 1996.
 Despite this, the county was a swing county in the latter half of the 20th century, voting for the national winner in all but two elections from 1952 to 2004.
-However, like most overwhelmingly-white, non-college educated areas, it has trended heavily Republican in recent elections, with the party's candidates garnering increasing amounts of the vote in each presidential election from 2000 on.
-This trend was most apparent in 2016 when Donald Trump posted the best showing by a Republican in the county since Herbert Hoover in 1928 with a 41.4 point margin of victory over Hillary Clinton.
+However, it has trended heavily Republican in more recent elections, with the party's candidates garnering increasing amounts of the vote in each presidential election from 2000 on.
+This trend was most apparent in 2016 when Donald Trump posted the best showing by a Republican in the county since Herbert Hoover in 1928 with a 41.4-point margin of victory over Hillary Clinton.